Vision Learners Meet Web Image-Text Pairs: Introduction

-Empirical observations and theoretical analyses jointly inspire us to design the fourth paradigm, multi-modal generative pre-training.
-See~\cref{fig:intro_compare}~(iv).
-Under the paradigm, we propose a novel vision learner for web image-text data pre-training, named \textbf{MU}lti-modal \textbf{G}enerator~(MUG). \OURS is purely composed of multi-modal generative objectives.
-The optimization objective of \OURS is generating the multi-modal joint distribution with a single-modal image distribution.
-We show that \OURS has a better upper bound for feature transferability from the information-theoretical view, which helps the vision encoder learn more transferable representations than previous paradigms.
-Empirical results on a variety of downstream tasks further validate the advantage of \OURS on vision pre-training with web image-text paired data.
-Extensive ablations are provided to understand critical components.
-Visualizations are provided to prove that our learned representations can generate the joint distribution.
+In~\cref{fig:intro_compare}, we group previous representative methods into three families: (i) single-modal discriminative~(\eg, SimCLR~\citep{simclr}), (ii) single-modal generative~(\eg, MAE~\citep{MAE}), and (iii) multi-modal discriminative~(\eg, CLIP~\citep{radford2021learning}).
+Empirical observations and theoretical analyses jointly inspire us to design a fourth paradigm, multi-modal generative pre-training (see~\cref{fig:intro_compare}~(iv)).
+Under this paradigm, we propose a novel vision learner for web image-text data pre-training, named \textbf{MU}lti-modal \textbf{G}enerator~(MUG). \OURS is composed of purely multi-modal generative objectives that attempt to generate the multi-modal joint distribution from a single-modal image input.
+From an information-theoretical view, we show that \OURS has a better upper bound for feature transferability, which helps the vision encoder learn more transferable representations when compared to alternative paradigms.

+We present empirical results across a variety of downstream vision tasks to further validate the advantages of \OURS.
+For example, \OURS outperforms the previous best performing methods by $~$2.0\% mIoU when transferred to the ADE20k benchmark and by $~$0.5\% on ImageNet-1k classification.
+Extensive ablations are conducted to help better illuminate the impact of critical model and design choices.
+Finally, visualizations are provided that illustrate that our learned representations are capable of capturing the joint image-text distribution.